 This course provides an introduction to the fundamental concepts of research design, measurement, statistical analysis and scientific inquiry as these concepts apply to understanding and evaluating published research.
 Upon completion of this course, students should be able to make informed decisions about the relevance of published research to their own practice and research.

-EX 404 Nutrition and Health 3 CR
+EX 404 Nutrition and Chronic Disease Prevention 3 CR

 This graduate level course will investigate the dietary influences on prominent chronic diseases (e.g., cardiovascular disease, cancer, neurodegenerative diseases, osteoporosis).
 Additional emphases will be placed on understanding disease mechanisms, developing a wide spectrum of food knowledge in order to not provide rigid diets, functional foods, and analyzing various types and fundamental flaws of nutrition research.